 The Package Prices for the THATRue (in addition to our THATLou & THATd’Or):

-- – 1 module, including St Sulpice (lasts between 1.15 hours) costs 20€ / team
+- – 1 module, including St Sulpice (lasts btwn 1 & 1.5 hours) costs 20€ / team

-- – 2 modules, including Odéon + Cluny (between 2 and 3 hours) costs 25€ / team
+- – 2 modules, including Odéon + Cluny (btwn 2 & 3 hours) costs 25€ / team

 - – 3 modules, including Panthéon (a whole afternoon) costs 30€ / team

 Unlike THATLou or THATd’Or, teams are as large or small as you’d like, so you may just want to buy your modules for your family to play altogether.
 We bring the THATRue with us when meeting you at the museum.
-If you want to play before your museum hunt, please note a 5€ postage charge is added and we need a week’s notice.

-If you’d like us to get your tickets, they’ll be an additional 18 euros per ticket (Non-EU citizens under 18 are free, EU Citizens under 26 enter free).
-The museum’s closed on Mondays and open late on Thursdays.
+If you’d like us to get your tickets (discouraged, as the Orsay offers advance on-line purchase), they’ll be an additional 22€ per ticket (Non-EU citizens under 18 enter free, EU Citizens under 26 enter free).
+The museum’s closed on Mondays & open late on Thursdays.